Market OverviewThe

-India Water Taxi Market recorded a value of USD 160.2 million in 2025 and is estimated to reach a value of USD 414 million by 2033 with a CAGR of 12.9% during the forecast period.
+India Water Taxi Market recorded a value of USD 160.2 million in 2025 and is estimated to reach USD 414.8 million by 2033, at a CAGR of 12.9% during the forecast period.

 Increased investment from the Inland Waterways Authority of India (IWAI) is emerging as a significant structural growth driver for the Indian water taxi market.
 This investment is enhancing navigational infrastructure, terminal connectivity, vessel deployment, and the integration of multimodal urban mobility across rivers, coastal areas, and inland waterways.
 With approximately 14,500 km of navigable waterways, inland water transport in India has been historically underutilized due to insufficient terminals, limited draft availability, fragmented vessel infrastructure, and a lack of urban integration.

-The government has accelerated funding through IWAI and the Sagarmala Programme, aiming to transform waterways into commercially viable corridors for passenger and commuter transport.
-Under the Sagarmala Programme, about 29 Ro-Pax and passenger ferry projects have received support, valued at around INR 1,233 crore, with 17 of these projects completed, benefiting over 3.5 million passengers.
+The government has accelerated funding through IWAI and the Sagarmala Program, aiming to transform waterways into commercially viable corridors for passenger and commuter transport.
+Under the Sagarmala Program, about 29 Ro-Pax and passenger ferry projects have received support valued at around INR 1,233 crore, with 17 of these projects completed, benefiting over 3.5 million passengers.

-Concurrently, 37 inland waterway projects, totaling nearly INR 4,771 crore, are currently being implemented across national waterways, significantly enhancing the operational feasibility for water taxi services.
+Concurrently, 37 inland waterway projects totaling nearly INR 4,771 crore are being implemented across national waterways, significantly enhancing the operational feasibility of water taxi services.

-The authority’s emphasis on urban water metro systems is propelling commercial adoption further.
-Projects such as the Kochi Water Metro serve as reference models for other metropolitan areas, while Mumbai’s proposed water metro network is expected to cover approximately 250 km with 29 terminals and 10 routes.
+The authority’s water metro systems are further propelling commercial adoption.
+Projects such as the Kochi Water Metro serve as reference models for other metropolitan areas, while Mumbai’s proposed wMumbai'sro network is expected to cover approximately 250 km with 29 terminals and 10 routes.
 Additionally, new initiatives in Srinagar and Jammu & Kashmir, with planned investments of around INR 900 crore, illustrate how IWAI-supported projects are extending beyond traditional coastal markets into tourism and regional connectivity corridors.
-These investments are progressively transforming water taxis from niche tourism offerings into scalable infrastructure for urban mobility within India’s broader multimodal transport ecosystem.
+These investments are progressively transforming water taxis from niche tourism offerings into scalable infrastructure for urban mobility within India’s broader transport ecosystem.

 Research Methodology

-The India water taxi market was estimated by integrating a bottom-up fleet capacity model with a top-down passenger mobility analysis, given that the sector remained fragmented and highly specific to different regions.
-The estimation process primarily focused on operational passenger water transport services that catered to urban mobility, tourism, island connectivity, and inland waterway commuting across rivers, coastal areas, lakes, and backwaters.
+The Indian water taxi market was estimated by integrating a bottom-up fleet capacity model with a top-down passenger mobility analysis, given the sector's fragmentation and region-specific nature.
+The estimation process primarily focused on operational passenger water transport services serving urban mobility, tourism, island connectivity, and inland waterway commuting across rivers, coastal areas, lakes, and backwaters.

-The initial step involved identifying all commercially operational and planned water taxi corridors in key states such as Maharashtra, Kerala, Goa, West Bengal, Assam, Gujarat, Karnataka, and Uttar Pradesh.
-Each city or cluster of routes was mapped according to the number of vessels, average seating capacity, and operational trips per day, route length, annual operating days, and average occupancy rates.
+The initial step involved identifying all commercially operational and planned water taxi corridors in key states, including Maharashtra, Kerala, Goa, West Bengal, Assam, Gujarat, Karnataka, and Uttar Pradesh.
+Each city or cluster of routes was mapped based on the number of vessels, average seating capacity, operational trips per day, route length, annual operating days, and average occupancy rates.
 For instance, Mumbai, Kochi, Goa, and Kolkata were viewed as distinct operational ecosystems since the pricing structures, passenger profiles, and utilization rates differed considerably.
-Fleet-level revenue estimation was calculated by multiplying the average ticket price with daily passenger throughput and annual trips.
+Fleet-level revenue is estimated by multiplying the average ticket price by daily passenger throughput and annual trips.
 It was also essential to model premium tourism-focused routes separately from those serving as commuter-based water metro services, as fare realization and seasonal usage varied significantly.

 The second layer of estimation accounted for revenues from vessel manufacturing and infrastructure investments, which included electric water taxis, docking terminals, floating jetties, charging infrastructure, navigation systems, and smart ticketing platforms.
-Government-supported projects under initiatives like the Sagarmala Programme, the Inland Waterways Authority of India (IWAI), and state urban mobility initiatives were factored in to estimate prospective capacity additions and capital expenditure pipelines.
+Government-supported projects under initiatives such as the Sagarmala Program, the Inland Waterways Authority of India (IWAI), and state urban mobility initiatives were factored in to estimate prospective capacity additions and capital expenditure pipelines.

-Additionally, demand-side validation was conducted through passenger substitution analysis, particularly focusing on road and rail transport corridors that experienced congestion issues.
-Cities with high traffic density and coastal geography, such as Mumbai and Kochi, tended to exhibit stronger commercial viability for the adoption of water-based transit.
+Additionally, demand-side validation was conducted through passenger substitution analysis, with a particular focus on road and rail transport corridors experiencing congestion.
+Cities with high traffic density and coastal geography, such as Mumbai and Kochi, tended to exhibit greater commercial viability for adopting water-based transit.
 Data on tourism passenger movement from coastal destinations and pilgrimage routes was also considered to gauge seasonal demand peaks.

 Ultimately, the final market estimation was triangulated using: